State Small Business Credit Initiative (SSBCI)

 What is SSBCI?

 The State Small Business Credit Initiative is a federal program that provides a combined $10 billion to states, the District of Columbia, territories, and Tribal governments to empower small businesses to access capital needed to invest in job-creating opportunities.
+In partnership with the NM Economic Development Department, NMFA has implemented two SSBCI-funded programs to assist small businesses throughout New Mexico, particularly those in underserved and rural communities.

 Read more about the SSBCI program on the U.S. Department of the Treasury website.